AJ747/user_io/README.md

-# About User IO
+# About User IO - Porting guide below

-User IO is a library for reading buttons and controlling LEDs in a non-blocking way.
-Add any amount of buttons and LEDs.
+User IO is a library for reading buttons and controlling LEDs in a non-blocking way for embedded applications written in C. Add up to 256 buttons and LEDs to your project and control them easily using User IO.
 It needs a timer to trigger its handler every *x* milliseconds to function properly.

 > **NOTE**
 >